derviselisee/Enterprise-Security-and-Monitoring-Lab/README.md

 Once the SD WAN link was fully configured and the default route was in place, I created the firewall policies that allow my internal networks to reach the internet.
 Each LAN segment needed its own policy because I built three separate networks for employees, SOC and monitoring systems, and administrative devices.
 I wanted clear traffic control for each zone while still pointing all outbound traffic toward the SD WAN virtual interface.

-LAN 1 to Internet
+-LAN 1 to Internet

 The first policy connects the employee network on port3 to the virtual SD WAN link.
 The source and destination are set to all, and the schedule is always active.
 I enabled NAT because I want internal devices to use the outgoing interface address.
 This allows LAN 1 clients to access external resources through whichever WAN link the SD WAN decides is the best path.
 <img width="1740" height="918" alt="Firewall Policies 1" src="https://github.com/user-attachments/assets/3617e96c-c44a-4a92-8e4c-b6f8aa5a1541" />

-LAN 2 to Internet
+-LAN 2 to Internet

 The second policy connects the SOC and monitoring network on port4 to the virtual SD WAN link.
 I used the same configuration settings because this network also needs open internet access for updates, package installation, and integrations such as Wazuh and Zabbix.
 NAT is enabled and the inspection mode uses the default flow based method.